pchhina/pchhina/README.md

 - 👋 Hi, I’m @pchhina
 - 👀 I’m interested in front-end web development
-- 🌱 I’m currently javascript (and React in the future)
+- 🌱 I’m currently learning javascript (and React in the future)
 - 💞️ I’m looking to collaborate on any React project
 - 📫 How to reach me param.chhina@gmail.com